Greg Abbott: Immigration and border security

 In June 2015, Abbott signed a bill bolstering Texas's border security operations, including hiring additional state police, expanding the use of technology, and creating intelligence operations units.
-In November 2015, he announced that Texas would refuse Syrian refugees following the Paris terrorist attack earlier that month.
-In December 2015, Abbott ordered the Texas Health and Human Services Commission to sue the federal government and the International Rescue Committee to block refugee settlement, but a federal district court struck the lawsuit down.
+In November, after the Paris terrorist attack earlier that month, he announced that Texas would refuse Syrian refugees.
+In December, Abbott ordered the Texas Health and Human Services Commission to sue the federal government and the International Rescue Committee to block refugee settlement, but a federal district court struck the lawsuit down.

 In February 2017, Abbott blocked funding to Travis County, Texas, due to its recently implemented sanctuary city policy.
-In May 2017, he signed into law Texas Senate Bill 4, targeting sanctuary cities by charging county or city officials who refuse to work with federal officials and allowing police officers to check the immigration status of those they detain.
+In May, he signed into law Texas Senate Bill 4, targeting sanctuary cities by charging county or city officials who refuse to work with federal officials and allowing police officers to check the immigration status of those they detain.

 In January 2020, Abbott made Texas the first state to decline refugee resettlement under a new rule implemented by the Trump administration.
 In a joint statement, all sixteen Catholic bishops of Texas condemned the move.

 In 2021, Abbott said that illegal immigrants were invading homes.
-In March 2021, he tweeted, "The Biden Administration is recklessly releasing hundreds of illegal immigrants who have COVID into Texas communities."
-PolitiFact rated Abbott's claim "Mostly False", since those being released were asylum seekers with a legal right to remain in the U.S., and the number was well below "hundreds", only 108, at the time of the tweet.
+In March, he tweeted, "The Biden Administration is recklessly releasing hundreds of illegal immigrants who have COVID into Texas communities."
+PolitiFact rated Abbott's claim "Mostly False", since those being released were asylum seekers with a legal right to remain in the U.S., and the number was only 108 at the time of the tweet.

 In June 2021, Abbott ordered Texas child-care regulators to take the licenses of child-care facilities that housed unaccompanied migrant minors.
-He said that housing unaccompanied minors in child-care facilities had a negative impact on facilities housing Texan children in foster care.
-Later that month, he announced plans to build a border wall with Mexico, saying that the state would provide $250 million and that direct donations from the public would be solicited.
+He said that housing unaccompanied minors in child-care facilities adversely affected facilities housing Texan children in foster care.
+Later that month, he announced plans to build a border wall with Mexico, saying the state would provide $250 million and that direct donations from the public would be solicited.

 In July 2021, Abbott advised state law enforcement officers to begin arresting illegal migrants for trespassing.
-On July 27, 2021, he ordered the National Guard to begin helping arrest migrants, and the next day he signed an order to restrict the ground transportation of migrants.
+On July 27, he ordered the National Guard to begin helping arrest migrants, and on July 28 he signed an order restricting ground transportation of migrants.
 Migrants arrested under Abbott's policy were imprisoned for weeks without legal help or formal charges.
 By December 2023, nearly 10,000 migrants had been arrested on trespassing charges.

 In September 2021, Abbott signed legislation spending nearly $2 billion on Texas's border security operations, including $750 million for border wall construction.
 This was a significant increase, and supplemented $1 billion already appropriated for border security in the two-year state budget.
-In December 2021, Abbott announced that Texas would continue the U.S. Border Wall started by Donald Trump.
+In December, Abbott announced that Texas would continue the U.S. border wall President Trump had started.
 The wall has the same design as Trump's and is under construction.